Luke-Jacobs/Lyric-Framework/README.md

 ![Zoomed Out Results](Pictures/tSNE%20Zoomed%20Out.png)

+There is obviously a lot of data to look through!
 We can zoom in further to see clustering by genre:

 ![Zoomed Results](Pictures/tSNE%20Zoom.png)

-This is support for my hypothesis that word choice in lyrics is correlated to that artist's genre.
+The clustering that we see in this figure is support for my hypothesis that word choice in lyrics is correlated to that artist's genre.

 ## 2-dimensional wordset scatterplot